atsign-foundation/docs.atsign.com/content/docs/sdk/flutter/key_basics.md

 **_CCD - Cascade delete_**

 CCD (Cascade delete) compliments the TTR functionality by allowing the owner of the key to decide if the cached key has to be deleted upon the deletion of the original key.
 CCD accepts a boolean value(either true (or) false).
 When set to true, upon deletion of the original key, the cached key is also deleted.
-Setting false results in the cached key remains intact even after the original key is deleted.
+Setting it to false results in the cached key remaining, even after the original key is deleted.